pragkhard/ReactJs-Interview-prepration/Performance Optimisation/3_CodeSplitting.md

 ![alt text](image-11.png)

  so you might be thinking, why are we not wrapping this suspense in over here like you know, in a whole of our app.
 So the reason for that is Let's see if any error occurs in this home component.
-The error boundary is over here, right? so we won't have this protection.so we re wrapping it a;; of our seperate component.
+The error boundary is over here, right? so we won't have this protection.so we re wrapping it a of our seperate component.